 Grace is survived by her husband of over sixty beautiful years, Edgar.
 She is also survived by her children, Peggy Klein (Matt) of California, Tom Shields (Claire) of North Carolina, Dave Shields (Sue) of Florida, and Rick Shields (Chris) of Toronto, Canada, as well as six grandchildren: D.J.
 (David, Jr.), Sarah, and Elizabeth Shields, and Aaron, Lucas, and Eli Klein.

 Visitation will be Friday, Feb.
 26 from 4-7 PM at Stroud-Lawrence Funeral Home, 95 S. Franklin St., Chagrin Falls.
 A Memorial Service will be held Saturday, Feb.
 27, at 2:00 PM at the Federated Church, 76 Bell St., Chagrin Falls, followed by a family-only graveside service.
 Arrangements are being handled by Stroud-Lawrence Funeral Home.

 Grace suffered from dementia for the last 10 of years of her life.
 In lieu of flowers, donate to the research for the cause and cure of this terrible disease, or to another charity of your choice.

-To plant a tree in memory of Grace D. (Daschbach) Shields, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Grace D. (Daschbach) Shields, please visit our floral store.